DannyBen/bashly-book/src/usage/writing-your-scripts.md

 content in `src/header.sh`.

 !!!
 Note
-Be sure to start it with a shebang:
+Be sure to start your header with a shebang:
 `#!/usr/bin/env bash`
 !!!